Resources

-On this page you’ll find a list of resources for Afghan allies, volunteer advocates, advocacy organizations, journalists, and anyone with an interest in efforts supporting Afghan allies
+Guides, graphics, and FAQs for Afghan allies, advocacy organizations, journalists, and anyone with an interest in supporting Afghan allies.

-If your organization provides a resource for Afghan allies that should be featured in this list, please let us know at contact@afghanevac.org
+If your organization provides a resource for Afghan allies that should be added to this list, let us know at contact@afghanevac.org

 AfghanEvac Produced Resources